neutrons/NeuXtalViz-tools/_sources/index.rst.txt

 NeuXtalViz documentation
 ========================

-NeuXtalViz is a modern crystallography toolkit for visualization, analysis, and UB matrix refinement of single-crystal neutron diffraction data.
+NeuXtalViz is a modern neutron crystallography toolkit for visualization and analysis of single-crystal diffraction data.
 It provides:

-- Interactive graphical user interface (GUI) for data exploration and UB tools
+- Interactive graphical user interface (GUI) for data reduction
-- Automated workflows for peak finding, cell calculation, UB refinement, and export
 - Support for multiple instruments, mainly time-of-flight Laue
+- Links to third-party crystallography tools
 - Step-by-step tutorials

 Core libraries and technologies:

 - Python 3
 - qtpy for cross-platform GUI
 - NumPy, SciPy for scientific computation